Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states: Application: quantum entropy of the field after interaction

-where $\mu_{\rho'}$ defines a projective-valued measure associated to $\rho_{\omega'}$.
-This expression is essentially the infinite-dimensional generalization of spectral decomposition evaluated on the spectrum of $\rho_{\omega'}$ (see \cite{Hall2013quantum} for more details).
-Most of the time we do not have good control over how to evaluate such integral.
-The situation is worse in Type III algebra, where von Neumann entropy simply does not exist and one has to work with UV-safe quantities such as relative entropy (see, e.g., \cite{hollands2017entanglement}).
+where $\mu_{\rho'}$ defines a projective-valued measure associated to $\hat{\rho}_{\omega'}$.
+This expression is essentially the infinite-dimensional generalization of spectral decomposition evaluated on the spectrum of $\hat{\rho}_{\omega'}$ (see \cite{Hall2013quantum} for more details).
+There is no problem with this formula per se, but most of the time we do not have a good control over how to evaluate such an integral.
+The situation is worse if the algebra of observables we consider is a local algebra $\W(\mathcal{O})$ where $\mathcal{O}$ is some open subset of $\M$, since it gives rise to a Type III algebra where von Neumann entropy simply does not exist (see, e.g., \cite{hollands2017entanglement} for details).

-Here our goal is to show one instance where the situation improves and still is interesting enough for us to calculate.
-In particular, if we work instead with \textit{R\'enyi entropy} \cite{renyi1961measures}, we can actually do some computations.
-The definition of $\alpha$-R\'enyi entropy is